 - Offering opportunities for intercultural student learning & engagement

 - Fostering an environment where ALL students have a sense of belonging

-Diversity and Multicultural Affairs houses 29 Multicultural Student Organizations.
+Diversity and Multicultural Student Affairs engages and supports over 40 Multicultural Student Organizations.
 MSOs provide multiple opportunities for all students to gain leadership skills, learn about academic resources, and become culturally aware.